dnguyen390/Automated-Spotify-Playlist-Generator/README.md

     ![alt text](images/spotify_token.png)

 3) Enable Oauth For Youtube and download the client_secrets.json
-    * Ok this part is tricky but its worth it!
-Just follow the guide here [Set Up Youtube Oauth] !
-    If you are having issues check this out [Oauth Setup 2] and this one too [Oauth Setup 3]
+    * This part is a bit tricky, but it's worth it!
+Just follow the guide here [Set Up Youtube Oauth] If you are having issues, check this out [Oauth Setup 2] and this one too [Oauth Setup 3]

 4) Run the File
 `python3 create_playlist.py`